- Manual references

 - GPIB code references

-Up to date, we had no chance to play with Fluke benchtop multimeters, so hopefully this article target the issue well.
+Before this article, we had no chance to play with Fluke 6½-digit benchtop multimeters, but this article target the issue now.
 And as usual, meter acquired for the article is dead broken and non-functional.
 It makes the whole thing yet more interesting to investigate and troubleshoot.
 Fluke Model 8846A DMM in question is higher-end 6½-digit benchtop multimeter, able to provide lot of funtionality in compact half-rack form factor.

 This multimeter design is also known as Tektronix DMM4050 and DMM4040 (lower end variant, like Fluke 8845A).
 They are very same meters running on same hardware, but with different firmware and configuration.